elbarhichi/Self-Organized-Multi-Agents-System/README.md

    When a robot (e.g., Green robot) successfully picks up a waste and holds exactly one, it broadcasts an `INFORM_REF` message to its group (e.g., all Green robots).
 This message signals that it is looking for a partner to combine with.

 2. **Proposal and Negotiation for Combination:** <br>
    Upon receiving a broadcast indicating that a robot is holding one waste and looking for a partner, another eligible robot (also holding one waste and not currently in a collaboration) responds by sending a `PROPOSE` message.
 The original sender can then respond with an `ACCEPT`, including its current position as the target location for combining.
+The following mechanisms are also implemented:

+   - **Timeout Mechanism** <br>
-   - A timeout mechanism ensures that if no agreement is reached within a few steps, the negotiation is canceled to prevent deadlocks.
+     If no agreement is reached within a few steps, the negotiation is automatically canceled.
+This prevents robots from remaining idle due to stalled negotiations.

+   - **Tie-Breaking Rule** <br>
-   - If two robots send `PROPOSE` messages to each other at the same step, a tie-breaking rule is applied: the robot with the **lower numeric ID** (e.g., `GreenRobot_1` vs. `GreenRobot_2`) has priority and sends the `ACCEPT`, while the other waits.
+     If two robots send `PROPOSE` messages to each other at the same step, a tie-breaking rule is applied.
+The robot with the **lower numeric ID** (e.g., `GreenRobot_1` vs. `GreenRobot_2`) has priority and sends the `ACCEPT`, while the other waits.

    The two robots then synchronize their positions.
 One robot drops its waste at the target location, and the other moves there to pick it up.
 A combination then takes place.
 The newly combined waste is carried to the border and dropped.